Find a Community

 Another major benefit of assisted living is that your care is spread out across an entire team instead of one individual.
 If your home health aide calls in sick or needs to care for someone else, few alternative options are available.
 Assisted living means your loved one will always have the care they need, when they need it.

-Note: Your money also goes a lot further in an assisted living community since large expenses like rent and dining are included, along with a wide variety of activities and close companionship with other older adults you can’t get with a home aide.
-Download our FREE Guide to the Cost of Senior Living eBook to learn more about how assisted living may be more affordable than you think.
+Note: Your money may go further in an assisted living community since large expenses like rent and dining are included, along with a wide variety of activities and close companionship with other older adults you can’t get with a home aide.
+Download our FREE Guide to the Cost of Senior Living eBook to learn more about how assisted living may be more cost effective than you think.

 When analyzing all factors, including costs, it’s important to remember the following: